wandb/weave/docs/docs/guides/core-types/evaluations.md

 Then, create a list of scoring functions.
 These are used to score each example.
 Each function should have a `model_output` and optionally, other inputs from your examples, and return a dictionary with the scores.

 Scoring functions need to have a `model_output` keyword argument, but the other arguments are user defined and are taken from the dataset examples.
-It will only take the neccessary keys by using a dictionary key based on the argument name.
+It will only take the necessary keys by using a dictionary key based on the argument name.

 This will take `expected` from the dictionary for scoring.